smShakil/feature-list/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you How to Install

 Simple installation